MAUVE Scores for Generative Models: Theory and Practice: Related Work

 \subsection{Divergence Frontiers for Generative Models}

 \citet{sajjadi2018assessing} and \citet{kynknniemi2019improved} both proposed to account for the two types of errors of generative modeling using trade-off curves in the spirit of operation characteristics and precision-recall curves for binary classification and statistical detection~\cite{cortes2005confidence,clemencon2009precision,clemenccon2010overlaying,flach2012machine}.
 In an inspiring paper, \citet{djolonga2020precision} proposed information divergence frontiers based on R\'enyi divergences thereby encompassing both~\cite{sajjadi2018assessing} and~\cite{kynknniemi2019improved}.
 The authors of \cite{djolonga2020precision} show how to compute the divergence frontiers in special cases such as exponential families.
 Their exploration of statistical estimation via vector quantization leads to two observations.
-First, a small quantization size can lead to a bias of optimism, where the $D_f(P_\Scal \Vert Q_\Scal) \le D_f(P \Vert Q)$ and this gap can be large when $|\Scal|$ is small.
+First, a small quantization size can lead to a bias of optimism, where $D_f(P_\Scal \Vert Q_\Scal) \le D_f(P \Vert Q)$ and this gap can be large when $|\Scal|$ is small.
 Second, the statistical error from small sample sizes can lead to pessimistic estimates of the divergences.
-However,~\cite{djolonga2020precision} do not provide statistical bounds for vector quantization nor do they analyze statistical properties of divergence frontiers defined using $f$-divergences.
-Also, these papers do not consider applications to open-ended text generation.
+However, \cite{djolonga2020precision} do not provide statistical bounds for vector quantization nor do they analyze statistical properties of divergence frontiers defined using $f$-divergences.
+Moreover, the above research does not consider applications to open-ended text generation.

 We extend the above line of work, presenting a general framework for estimating divergence frontiers and their statistical summaries for generative models.
 Theoretically, we provide quantitative upper bounds for both the statistical error and quantization error.
 Specifically, we show that the statistical error is bounded by $\tilde O(\sqrt{k/n})$.
 Our bounds also demonstrate the interest of using smoothed distribution statistical estimators to account for the missing mass problem.
 We explore other estimation procedures based on nonparametric nearest-neighbor and kernel density estimation, classifier-based estimation, and parametric Gaussian approximations.
 We also perform a thorough empirical evaluation and operationalize these scores for large-scale text and image models.
 Finally, based on our observations, we discuss practical recommendations, to facilitate the application to applied AI domains.